 [Company website]

 There are a few reasons why you’d reach out to a subject matter expert (SME).
-It could be for their subject knowledge on a topic you’re about to write or produce a video about.
+It could be for their knowledge of a topic you’re writing or producing other content about.
 You might need advice regarding some areas in your business, such as lead development, customer service, or human resources management.
-Use this template to submit a request for expertise to an SME.
+Use this template to introduce yourself to an SME.

-My name is [your name], and I’m (a/the) [job position] for [company name].
-I’m reaching out because [reason you’re reaching out {ex: “I need cybersecurity insights for an article I’m writing”/“I’ve been struggling with closing sales”}], and I see you’ve made a name for yourself in this field.
+My name is [your name], and I’m [a/the] [title] for [company].
+I’m reaching out because [reason you’re reaching out; for example, “I need cybersecurity insights for an article I’m writing” or “I’ve been struggling with closing sales”], and I see you’ve made a name for yourself in this field.

-[Contextual paragraph describing your circumstances {ex: “The topic is specifically on the Zero Trust Model for network security.
-It will be published in Korich Magazine this Fall.”/“I’ve been doing a great job in my lead generation efforts, but can’t seem to properly get those leads through the pipeline and finalize the deal.”}].
+[Contextual paragraph describing your circumstances; for example, “The topic is specifically on the Zero Trust Model for network security.
+It will be published in Korich Magazine this fall.”]

 Do you have time for a brief call to discuss this further?